project-chip/connectedhomeip/examples/refrigerator-app/silabs/README.md

-The Refrigerator and Temperature Controlled example provides a baseline demonstration of a Temperature Controlled Cabinet device, built using Matter and the Silicon Labs Gecko SDK.
+The Refrigerator and Temperature Controlled example provides a baseline demonstration of a Temperature Controlled Cabinet device, built using Matter and the Silicon Labs Simplicity SDK.
 It can be controlled by a Chip controller over an Openthread or Wi-Fi network.

 The Refrigerator device can be commissioned over Bluetooth Low Energy (BLE), where the device and the Chip controller will exchange security information